amisolution/market-api/README.md

 1. Write your code using the standard patterns found in the existing code.
 Please review the code before working on this project.
 2. When creating a new API, you'll need to update `serverless.yml`.
-Again, look at the current configuration in the file to get an idea of how to add an API call.
+Look at the current configuration in the file to get an idea of how to add an API call.
-3. Write tests to run locally.
+3. Write unit tests to run locally.
-4. Test your code locally using `serverless invoke local --function myFunction`.
+4. Test your code locally using `serverless invoke local --function myFunction --path ../event.json`.
 You also have access to a local webserver for debugging.
+This is provided by the `Serverless Offline Plugin`.
+The event data, `--path ../event.json`, is optional.
-5. Use `serverless deploy` only when you've made changes to `serverless.yml` and in CI/CD systems.
+5. Use `serverless deploy` only when you've made changes to `serverless.yml` and with CI/CD systems.
-6. Use `serverless deploy function -f myFunction` to rapidly deploy changes when you are working on a specific AWS Lambda Function.
+6. Use `serverless deploy function --function myFunction` to rapidly deploy changes when you are working on a specific AWS Lambda Function.
 7. Please note, in order to `deploy` to AWS, you'll need the appropriate credentials.
+You might need your own AWS account to develop and test.
+The infrastructure is very simple so the cost should be minimal.
-8. Open up a separate tab in your console and stream logs in there via `serverless logs -f myFunction -t`.
+8. If you want to stream the logs, open up a separate tab in your console and use `serverless logs --function myFunction -t`.

 ## Running Serverless Locally